 Water-based lubes do have some downsides though.
 They are not good for water-play/shower sex, as they will just wash away.
 Also, water-based lubes tend to get sticky and require frequent re-application.
 So if you are planning to have marathon sex, might we suggest another type of lubrication?

-Silicone-based lube is slippery, long lasting, and is ideal for a longer session (4).
-It requires less lube be applied, and needs reapplication less often.
+Silicone-based lube is slippery, long-lasting, and ideal for a more extended session (4).
+It requires less lube to be applied and needs reapplication less often.
 Silicone-based lubes are also great for shower sex or masturbation in the shower, as they don’t wash away so easily.
 The catch is that silicone-based lubes are a bit more tedious to wash off, as you will need soap and water to clean up afterward.
 Sometimes silicone-based lubes may also stain sheets.
 (Word of caution: never spill a bottle of silicone-based lube on your hardwood floors—it will stain and leave your floor slightly slippery for months.)

 Oil-based lube also provides a slippery feel that lasts longer than water-based lube.
 These lubes are ideal for masturbation (hands or toys), penetrative unprotected sex, and water-play.
 Oil-based lubes can also be used for a sensual massage.